 That day, we realized that Hardy’s work with dolphins could be related to myeloma.
 Hardy had noticed that the pod sizes of his favorite dolphins (with special recognizable markings) was steadily dropping each year.
 But why?
 The answer was a bioaccumulation of toxins in the food chain, which we had both been aware of for dolphins and humans.
 The chemicals involved are organochlorides, such as the agricultural fungicide hexachlorobenzene.
 Dolphins tolerate high doses of these toxins, which accumulate in body fat because they lack a particular gene to break them down.
 The unexpected problems are two-fold: dolphins ultimately get sick with infections and cancers, one of which is very similar to myeloma; and the toxins occur in high levels in dolphin breast milk, tragically leading to a high mortality in dolphin calves.

 In a strange twist of fate, Hardy consumed a large amount of fish, which he loved, just like the dolphins.
 He, too, had been consuming bioaccumulated toxins along the way.
-(These can be avoided by making informed choices of which fish to eat, via this website recommendation or other sites focused more on health than on sustaining the environment].
+(These can be avoided by making informed choices of which fish to eat, via this website [add link to Seafood Watch seafoodwatch.org/seafood recommendations or other site focused more on health than on sustaining the environment].
 Indeed, eating fish is good.
 As part of the IMF-funded iStopMM project, the diet in Iceland has been studied, and the data show that sticking with the traditional high-fish diet is associated with a lower risk of progression from MGUS or SMM to active MM.)
 At my suggestion, Hardy’s blood was checked and revealed very high levels of mercury, hexachlorobenzene, and other toxins.
 Hardy underwent chelation therapy to help purge the toxins.
 Thereafter, fortunately, Hardy did very well on much lower doses of thalidomide and dexamethasone without proceeding to a stem cell transplant at that time.
 He was fully active for many years fulfilling his passion, alongside his wife, Debra.
 A major plus was that he was able to continue to explore the oceans and expand his advocacy for dolphins and whales.

 Climate Change and Pollution